oheneba-oa/dvd_rental/README.md

 The objective is to build a complete analytics workflow that covers database setup, validation, exploratory data analysis, data integration, advanced business analysis, dashboard development, and executive reporting.

-The project was developed using Docker, PostgreSQL, Python, Pandas, SQLAlchemy, Matplotlib, Seaborn, and Streamlit.
+The project was developed using Docker, PostgreSQL, Python, Pandas, SQLAlchemy, Matplotlib, Seaborn, Plotly, and Streamlit.

 ---